 The generator must be run at the correct speed in order to produce the proper electrical voltage and frequency.
 Failure to do so could result in damage to equipment powered by the generator and possible injury to the individual.

 - 1. Allow running generator to warm up for five minutes.
 Do not connect any loads. - 2.
-Use portable voltage meter to check output voltage at the generator's outlets/receptacles. - 3.
-Measured voltage should be within the following ranges: - a.
-108-132 volts at 120V receptacle(s). - b.
-216-264 volts at 240V receptacle(s).
+Use the generator's voltmeter to check output voltage.